publicdocs/uscode/assets/md/titles/usc15/us/usc/t15/ch7/m__us_usc_t15_s278g–3.md

     (c) __Development of standards and guidelines__

-    In developing standards and guidelines required by subsections (a) and (b) of this section, the Institute shall—
+    In developing standards and guidelines required by subsections (a) and (b), the Institute shall—

         (1)